soda480/rest3client/README.md

 rest3client is a requests-based library providing simple methods to enable consumption of HTTP REST APIs.

 The library further abstracts the underlying requests calls providing HTTP verb equivalent methods for GET, POST, PATCH, PUT and DELETE.
 The library includes a RESTclient class that implements a consistent approach for processing request responses, extracting error messages from responses, and providing standard headers to request calls.
 Enabling the consumer to focus on their business logic and less on the complexites of setting up and processing the requests repsonses.

-A subclass inheriting RESTclient can override the base methods providing further customization and flexibility.
+A subclass inheriting RESTclient can override the base methods providing further customization and flexibility including the ability to automatically retry on exceptions.

 ### Supported Authentication Schemes
 The library supports most popular authentication schemes: